 We have done this analysis using a source model where all the dipoles where located in the grey matter, with orientations constrained to the normal of the cortex surface.
 You can repeat the same analysis using sources distributed in the full brain volume, as detailed in the tutorial Volume source estimation.

 Right-click on (common files) > Compute head model > MRI volume.
 Use the default options for the grid of points.

 Right-click on the new head model > Compute sources > keep all the default options.

 We want now to export the unconstrained sources to volume files in NIfTI1 format.
 Clear the Process1 box and drop all the trials for condition Left in it.
 Select the button "Process sources" on the left of the Process1 tab.

 Problem: it selects at the same time the constrained and unconstrained sources (total 202 files instead of 101).
-We can use the process "File > Select files with tag" (detailed in the tutorial Selecting files in the database).
+We can use the process "File > Select files with tag" (detailed here).
 Configure it as following:

 Add immediately after the two processes to export the baseline and the active state (use a different folder).
 Set the same options as previous (constrained case).
 Then click on Run.

 Look for instance at the file subject01_left_active.nii, volume #2, [0 2e-10] pAm.